energywebfoundation/authority-node/README.md

 > Backup the former wallet by making a safety copy of the keys folder located at `/home/ewf/tobalaba/authority_node/chain/keys`.

 - Parity was running but stopped.
 This can occur due to a failure in the updating system.
-Contact EFW technical team.
+Contact EFW ramp-up-team.

-- Parity is running but has less than 2 peers.
+- Parity is running but has only 1 or 0 peers.
 Check that your firewall rules are allowing TCP  and UDP inbound and outbound on 30303.
-Check that no chain fork has happened by asking EFW technical team.
+Check that no chain fork has happened by asking EFW ramp-up-team.

 ## 7. Security